Peronism Without Perón (Stanford, 1997)

 11. González, Marcela (University of Buenos Aires), in International Labor and Working Class History, Spring 1999.

-12. Gordillo, Mónica (History, Universidad Nacional de Córdoba), in Canadian Journal of History, August 1998.
+12. Gordillo, Mónica (History, Universidad Nacional de Córdoba), in Canadian Journal of History, Summer 1998.

 13. Horowitz, Joel (History, St. Bonaventure), in American Historical Review, December 1998.